jhlagado/restful/README.md

 * if filepath is a directory then it will load index.js (if present).
 * if filepath is a directory AND it has a package.json then it will load the file "main" entry (if present).
+# Modules
+Node files are referred to as modules.
 ## CommonJS
 Node has been around now for over a decade and uses the CommonJS module format.
 This is an older module format which predates